blacklane/scripts-1/README.md

 # SCRIPTS

-All scripts that I use in my daily development
+All scripts that we use in our daily development

 # buildreport
 Aggregates all data from each tool report and summarize them in html format in order to use it via email.
 Following information is provided: